rjleveque/geoclaw_tsunami_tutorial/workflow.md

 will often be referred to in this tutorial as e.g.
 `$GTT/topo/CopalisTopo.ipynb`, which is the Jupyter notebook that we will use to create a topofile for one of the examples.
-(The rendered version of that particular notebook also shows up in the tutorial as [CopalisTopo](GTT/topo/CopalisTopo].

 Since these tutorials will be evolving, in the future you may need to update the version on your computer, via::